 Crystal earned a PhD from University of Alberta in 2006 where she studied neuroprotective strategies for hemorrhagic stroke.
 She then completed a postdoctoral fellowship exploring the effects of stem cell transplantation and rehabilitation on stroke recovery.
 She obtained her MScPT from University of Alberta in 2012 and has worked in both acute care and private practice settings.
 She has a special interest in neurological rehabilitation in adults and pediatrics.
 She joined the Department of Physical Therapy as a full-time instructor in 2017.
 Teaching interests include neurology and neuroscience, human movement, and clinical supervision.

 An introduction to the analysis of human movement with an emphasis on kinetics, kinematics, normal gait analysis, motor control and balance.
-Sections offered in a Cost Recovery format at an increased rate of fee assessment; refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.Fall Term 2020
+Sections offered at an increased rate of fee assessment; refer to the Tuition and Fees page in the University Regulations sections of the Calendar.Fall Term 2021

 Structures and functions of the human nervous system.
 Emphasis is on the effects of injury, diseases and rehabilitation training on the nervous system.
 Prerequisites: PTHER 516.Fall Term 2021